Iiridayn/gw2-linux-multibox-launcher/README.md

 Because each `WINEPREFIX` has a separate windows-like environment, the mutex is not shared between `WINEPREFIX`s, allowing simultaneous instances of the game from distinct `WINEPREFIX`s.
-However, the `Gw2.dat` file is 66 G and counting, making storing multiple instances challenging.
+However, the `Gw2.dat` file is 76 G and counting, making storing multiple instances challenging.

-This script uses `fuse-overlayfs` and `xdotool` to dynamically create `WINEPREFIX`s with minimal overhead, run the game, and detect launches (allowing sequential launch to avoid X11 CPU overuse trying to draw overlapping odd geometry partially transparent windows).
+This script uses `fuse-overlayfs` to dynamically create `WINEPREFIX`s with minimal overhead, runs the game, and uses `xdotool` to detect launches (allowing sequential launch to avoid X11 CPU overuse trying to draw overlapping odd geometry partially transparent windows).
 Other dependencies which are _usually_ installed by default: `bash`, `setsid` (probably from `util-linux`) and `pgrep` (probably from `procps-ng`).

-It requires you to already be able to run GW2 from the command line (if you have a working install via Lutris, you can generate one with something like `lutris guild-wars-2 --output-script gw2.sh`).
+To use this script you need to already be able to run GW2 from the command line (if you have a working install via Lutris, you can generate one with something like `lutris guild-wars-2 --output-script gw2.sh`).
 You need a working cli launch script, as you use configuration from that to tell this runner how to launch the game.

-It works great on the two machines I use (both Arch Linux, one installed w/Lutris and one w/o), but will need broader testing to verify it works for others; consider this an alpha release.
-The command line options _may_ change.
+This script works great on the two machines I use (one Arch Linux, one Fedora;
+it previously worked on another Arch host without a Lutris install as well), but will need broader testing to verify it works for others; consider this an alpha release.
+The command line options have already changed once, and _may_ again.

 ## Support